-Health Blog: A Closer Look at Brain Development in Lower Income Children
+Health Blog: A Closer Look at Brain Development in Low-Income Children

 Redirecting brain development through evidence-based interventions

-For more than 107 years, Milton Hershey School has been nurturing students by providing a top-notch education, well-rounded social and emotional learning curriculum, and comprehensive health services.
+For more than century, Milton Hershey School has been nurturing students by providing a top-notch education, well-rounded social and emotional learning curriculum, and comprehensive health services.

 Dr. Beth Shaw, MHS Executive Director of Student Support Services, has decades of experience working with underprivileged children.
 Based on her knowledge and research on child psychology and brain development, she shared her expertise on the types of health services and interventions needed to redirect brain development and improve children’s outcomes.